Phase-Shift Full Bridge Transformer Winding Design

 The objective of this application note is to introduce the magnetomotive force (MMF) diagrams and to apply them to predict and control the winding losses in a center-tapped transformer.

-Many efforts have been made to obtain analytical expressions for calculating the windings AC resistance.
+Many efforts have been made to obtain analytical expressions for calculating the winding's AC resistance.
 Two of the most commonly used formulas are based on the studies by Dowell (introduced in previous application notes) and Ferreira (based on using Bessel functions of the first kind to solve the problem).

 For working with these analytical expressions, all the parameters of the magnetic component winding have to be known, such as the conductors material, dimensions, insulations, or disposition of the wires.

-Focusing on the wires disposition, it is necessary to determine how the magnetic field intensity is distributed across the winding window, needed for studying the magnitude of the induced eddy currents in the conductors in each winding layer.
+Focusing on the wire's disposition, it is necessary to determine how the magnetic field intensity is distributed across the winding window, needed for studying the magnitude of the induced eddy currents in the conductors in each winding layer.
 To simplify this problem, MMF diagrams can be used for showing the field distribution, as described in Figure 1.

-Dowell’s principles applied to a center-tap transformer for phase-shift full-bridge
+Dowell’s principles applied to a center-tap transformer for Phase-Shift Full-Bridge

-The case studied in this document is a transformer with a center tap configuration (as shown in Figure 2), placed in a phase-shift full-bridge converter, in which each secondary is going to be working during the whole semi-period.
+This doc studies a transformer with a center tap configuration (as shown in Figure 2), placed in a phase-shift full-bridge converter, in which each secondary is going to be working during the whole semi-period.

-Focusing on the AC resistance calculation, an MMF diagram has to be done for the correct estimation of the winding losses due to proximity effect.
+Focusing on the AC resistance calculation, an MMF diagram has to be done for the correct estimation of the winding losses due to the proximity effect.
 In steady-state, considering the winding distribution of Figure 3.a, a diagram as shown in the black plot of Figure 3.b can be constructed.

 However, there is a question being raised here: is the constructed MMF diagram a good representation of the magnetic field intensity distribution in the transformer windings, taking into account that each secondary is working during one semi-period?
 Another two diagrams has been shown in blue and red in Figure 3.b, in which the magnetic field intensity distribution during each semi-period of the operating point is indicated: blue when secondary 1 is conducting and red when secondary 2 is.